RedstoneDave/My-Language/README.md

 Adjectives in Kratoma are called `gasaru`, the semantic division between `gasaru` and `mosrab` is not clear, and these two can transform to each other.
 An example of `gasaru` is `krava` (meaning “blue; azure; cute”).

 Adjectives have two basic forms, one is the modifier form, the other is the predicative form.
-In dictionaries, adjectives are shown in the first form, which ends in `-va`, the second form is obtained by replacing the `-va` into `-z`.
+In dictionaries, adjectives are shown in the first form, which ends in `-va`, the second form is obtained by replacing the `-va` with `-z`.
 For example, the modifier form `krava` has a corresponding predicative form `kraz`.
 Other variants are shown below.

 - `kravu`
   - this form is the same as the `muke` and `vebu` form.